peta LiLY

 Over time I have added a couple of extras or alternatives.
 I also mention to the group that there are too many instructions for any one moment - they are free to be open to allow the instructions to come in and out of consciousness in each moment.

-8/ Think of your heart - give it a shape and colour - allow this to occur to you intuitively, accept what you receive.
-Is it a real heart?
+8/ Close your eyes and imagine, that just in front of you is your Clown Heart.
+Go with your intuition - give it a shape and colour - allow this to occur to you intuitively, accept what you receive.
+Is it an anatomical heart?
 A cartoon heart?
-Is it made of candy floss.
+Is it made of candy floss?
 Is there a circus band / samba or salsa band playing in your heart?

 9/ About 3 inches or 7 cm above the crown of your head is a spark.
 That is your Clown Genius (a good antidote /alternative to those who dislike feeling 'stupid').